 The town of Moab has many hotels, vacation house rentals, shops, restaurants and recreational outfitters.
 It’s busiest in the spring and fall, but stays busy year round even attracting many travelers in the winter months.
 It’s helpful to plan ahead and book in advance.
 Visit discovermoab.com for vacation planning tools and other important information.

-BLM campground near Dead Horse Point — sometimes called the Cowboy Campground.
-There are seven individual campsites (limited to 10 people and two vehicles per site) and toilets, but no water or hook-ups.
+BLM Camping near Dead Horse Point: Sometimes called the Cowboy Campground, there are seven individual campsites (limited to 10 people and two vehicles per site) and toilets, but no water or hook-ups.

 The park is open year round from 6 a.m. until 10 p.m. daily.